spangbaryn/nearish/docs/README.md

 ### **Toast Notifications**

-- Use Sonner for toast notifications
+- Use @/components/ui/use-toast for all notifications
+- Handle errors through handleErrorWithToast utility
-- Consistent error and success messages
+- Consistent error message formatting
 - Automatic dismissal

 Would you like me to expand on any of these sections or add additional documentation?